playframework/.github/RELEASING.md

 1. If the release contains security fixes post an update on <https://groups.google.com/g/play-framework-security>
 1. Publish the release on <https://github.com/playframework/playframework/releases>.
 There should be a release draft already.
    - Make sure to check `[x] Create a discussion for this release` before publishing the release!
-1. Tweet about the new release.
+1. Tweet about the new release: https://twitter.com/playframework/
 1. Post in the LinkedIn group: https://www.linkedin.com/groups/3818467/
+1. Post an (email) update on the Play Open Collective page: https://opencollective.com/playframework#category-CONNECT
+1. Post an (email) update in the GitHub Sponsors Dashboard https://github.com/sponsors/playframework/dashboard/updates (private link)
+1. Post on Scala Reddit https://www.reddit.com/r/scala/

 **Tip**:
 This shouldn't be necessary anymore because release drafter already adds all the author itself to the release notes, which will the display nicely at the bottom of a release.
 In case you want to list all the authors that contributed to a release you can use: